| |

 II.6.

-have been extinguished and will not arise again.
-Ignorant craving
+("kleśa") have been extinguished and will not arise again.
+Ignorant

-and hatred are completely gone, while nearly all ignorance has been
+craving and hatred are completely gone, while nearly all ignorance

-extinction immediately following this life.
-The main emphasis of the
+attaining full extinction immediately following this life.
+The main

 fetters.

-Liberation or enlightenment (in the Lower Vehicle, the two are not distinguished), involve the breaking of a succession of "fetters" ("samyojana"),
+Liberation or enlightenment (in the Lower Vehicle, these two are not distinguished), involves the breaking of a succession of "fetters" ("samyojana"),

 to rules and rituals for their own sake, (4) sexual desire, (5) ill will,